Redneck Rampage: Plot

-The game's plot revolves around two brothers, Leonard and Bubba, fighting through the fictional town of Hickston, Arkansas to rescue their prized pig Bessie and thwart an alien invasion.
+The game's plot revolves around two brothers, Leonard and Bubba, fighting through the fictional towns of Hickston and Taylortown, Arkansas to rescue their prized pig Bessie and thwart an alien invasion.
 The brothers battle through such locales as a meat packing plant and a trailer park, and battle evil clones of their neighbors.
 There are also male and female alien enemies.
 The bosses are Assface, and the leader of the alien invasion, the Queen Vixen.

 Add-ons and spin-offs

 Redneck Rampage: Suckin' Grits on Route 66 is a 12-level expansion pack for Redneck Rampage.
 It was developed by Sunstorm Interactive and released on December 19, 1997.
 The add-on contains several new locations and textures, as well as a new ending.

 Redneck Deer Huntin' is a hunting game for the PC using the same engine as the previous games in the series.
 It was developed by Xatrix Entertainment and released in 1998.

 Redneck Rampage Rides Again is the sequel to Redneck Rampage, and includes 14 new single player levels, 7 new multiplayer levels, new enemies, weapons, and vehicles, including motorcycles and swamp boats.
 After Leonard and Bubba crash-land a UFO, they find themselves in the middle of the desert (Area 69).
 Along the way, they are hunted by aliens and must blast their way through jackalope farms, Disgraceland, a riverboat, a brothel and various other locales.
 It was developed by Xatrix Entertainment and released in the week following May 13, 1998.

 Off-Road Redneck Racing is a spin-off racing game released in 2001 for the PC.
 Unlike the previous games, it was not developed by Xatrix, but instead by Rage Games; however, Interplay remained the owner of the IP, and thus they published it.
 Besides the game's namesake, the only relation to the previous games are of Leonard and Bubba on the box art, borrowed voice lines of Leonard from the original games sporadically used during a race, and slightly similar textures being used on some artwork and also in-game.
-This is the first and only game in the series not to use the Build game engine.
+This is the only game in the series not to use the Build game engine.